Simmetrics/simmetrics/README.md

 	float result = metric.compare(str1, str2); //0.5590
 ```

-## String Metric Builder ##

-To improve the effectiveness of a comparison different combinations of simplification, tokenization, filtering and comparison schemes can be tried.
-The String Metric Builder supports the creation of a work flow that applies simplification, tokenization and filtering before comparison.
+The full process consists a of a chain simplification steps, followed by a chain of tokenization steps.
+After each tokenization step tokens can be filtered.
+The final result is passed onto the metric.

 ### Simplification ###

-Simplfication increases the effectiveness of a metric by removing noise and dimensionality of the strings.
+Simplification increases the effectiveness of a metric by removing noise and dimensionality from the input.
 The process maps a a complex string such as `Chilpéric II son of Childeric II` to a simpler format `chilperic ii son of childeric ii`.
 This allows string from different sources to be compared in the same normal form.

 Custom simplification can added by implementing the Simplifier interface.